JaimeGalvezMartinez/JaimeGalvezMartinez/README.md

 ## Hi there 👋

+My Real Name is Jaime Galvez.
+I´m 22 years, I´m from Spain.
+I like computer science, as well as programming, learning new things and open-source.
+I hope that my projects will be useful.
+My main language right now is bash-script.

+- 📫 How to reach me: ...

 <!--
 **TheHellishPandaa/TheHellishPandaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.